 are, if non-vanishing, at least linear in the fields, because if $\partial_{y^i}V$ includes a constant term for an $i$, then $\eta^i$ does not, per assumption.
 This means that the potential $V$ is annihilated by the prolongation of $X$,

 and hence

 Thus, if $\beta=0$ then $X$ generates a strict variational symmetry, cf.~\eqref{E:condStrictVarSym} with $\xi=0$.
-Furthermore, if $\beta$ is non-vanishing, $X$ generates a divergence symmetry, cf.~\eqref{E:divSymmetry} with $\xi=0$. \end{proof} We will apply Theorem \ref{P:prXannTannV} in section \ref{sec:2HDM} to show that symmetries have to be strictly variational, without having to consider all the numerous, different conditions on the parameters of the potential.
+Furthermore, if $\beta$ is non-vanishing, $X$ generates a divergence symmetry, cf.~\eqref{E:divSymmetry} with $\xi=0$. \end{proof} We will apply Theorem \ref{P:prXannTannV} in Section \ref{sec:2HDM} to demonstrate that symmetries must be strictly variational, without having to consider all the numerous, different conditions on the parameters of the potential.